 The main route to Arran is from Ardrossan to Brodick by CalMac ferry (timetable Winter Summer).
 In the Summer the main boat (MV Caledonian Isles) is supplemented with the MV Isle of Arran to provide additional crossings.
 The CalMac timetable specifies some summer crossings as peak crossings where saver fares are not valid - this applies only to cars/motorbikes.

-There is also a small CalMac ferry from Lochranza to Claonaig in the Summer - a single daily crossing from Lochranza to Tarbert is the only Winter link provided to Kintyre.
+There is also a small CalMac ferry from Lochranza (14 miles) to Claonaig in the Summer - a single daily crossing from Lochranza to Tarbert is the only Winter link provided to Kintyre (booking required).

-Nearest train station (to Brodick): Ardrossan Harbour (ADS) (200 yards plus the ferry), Ardrossan Town (ADN) (0.75 miles plus the ferry) and Ardrossan South Beach (ASB) (1.5 miles plus the ferry).
+Nearest railway station: Ardrossan Harbour (ADS) (200 yards plus the ferry), Ardrossan Town (ADN) (0.75 miles plus the ferry) and Ardrossan South Beach (ASB) (1.5 miles plus the ferry).
 Live Train Times: ADS, ADN, ASB.
 Ardrossan Town has a few more trains than Harbour, and South Beach about twice as many as it is also served by trains to Largs.

 The A841 practically circumnavigates the island (at least it did - it has now been de-classified, except for the section between Whiting Bay and Lochranza - the Sabre website explains the history of this), and there are two other principle roads - the String (B880) from Brodick to Blackwaterfoot is an 11 mile short cut rising to 234 metres (it's 24 miles by the coastal route); and the Ross from Lamlash to Lagg (8.3 miles, 297 metres, 13.4 miles by coastal route).
 The northern route across the island (known as the Boguillie - still the A841) rises to 204 metres and is part of National Cycle Route 73.